 Theo Theoharis, PhD: Theo is a distinguished professor, editor, translator and global lecturer on a wide range of classic and contemporary literature and poetry.
 He is known for his ability to convey transcendent messages and meanings for diverse and multi-cultural audiences of varying ages, interests and backgrounds.
 He is the author of, James Joyce’s Ulysses: An Anatomy of the Soul, and Ibsen’s Drama: Right Action and Tragic Joy, as well as translator of Complete Poems of Constantine P. Cavafy.
 He currently teaches in the Harvard University Comparative Literature Department, and presently offers original courses as varied as: “Getting Real: Robert Frost, Wallace Stevens and Elizabeth Bishop”; “African American Fiction and Poetry, the Last 90 Years”, and “Classic 20th Century American Novels of the 50s and 60s: The Natural, To Kill a Mockingbird, and True Grit.”
 When not teaching in a traditional classroom setting, Theo also holds workshops for high school teachers and community leaders as well as corporate clients and international groups.
 His territory spans from Shakespeare in the public schools to Walt Whitman in China and his provocative syllabi continue to evolve and maintain relevance with the challenges of a volatile world.

 Natalia Livingston is an Emmy award winning actress, producer, and owner/founder of Actor Boutique.
 She has starred in over 900 episodes of national television, as well as motion pictures and national commercials.
 She was recently nominated for her second Emmy Award.
 Natalia produced National Geographic’s Red Alaska and was Co-Executive Producer of the PBS documentary The Man Who Ate New Orleans.
-Natalia joins the Board of Writers Without Margins to lead its documentary production team and produce its first film, Human: Voices Inside the Addiction Crisis, which features six writers in residency at a prison reentry program.
+Natalia joins the Board of Writers Without Margins to lead its documentary production team and produce its first film, The Road to Reentry: Voices Inside the Drug Crises, which features six writers in residency at a prison reentry program.
 Natalia has been a guest lecturer at Emory University and Notre Dame University in the area of entrepreneurship in entertainment.
 She has also previously collaborated with other socially driven nonprofits, such as Usher’s New Look Foundation, providing underserved Atlanta youth free acting classes and introductions to industry professionals.